Monica Crowley: Media

+Politics

-As a student, Crowley began writing letters to former President Richard Nixon, who hired her as a research assistant in 1990 when she was 22.
+As a student, Crowley began writing letters to former president Richard Nixon, who hired her as a research assistant in 1990 when she was 22.
 She was an editorial advisor and consultant on Nixon's last two books, and following Nixon's death, she published two books about him: Nixon off the Record: His Candid Commentary on People and Politics and Nixon in Winter.